TablePress/TablePress/readme.txt

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 3.2.2 (September 23, 2025) =

+* Elementor integration: Support for clearing the “Element Cache” was added.
+* Elementor widget: The “Configuration Parameters” field is now shown properly again.
+* Elementor widget: “Dynamic Tags” are now supported for the “Configuration Parameters” field.
+* New feature: The “Advanced Pagination Settings” feature module now offers pagination with a select dropdown field.
+(TablePress Pro and Max only.)
+* Improvement: The “Individual Column Filtering” search fields now support the native Clear button.
+(TablePress Pro and Max only.)
+* Bug fix: Ensure that available premium translation files are loaded correctly.
+(TablePress Pro and Max only.)
+* Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Updated external libraries to benefit from enhancements and bug fixes.
+* Improved support for PHP 8.5.

 = Version 3.2.1 (August 28, 2025) =

 * **Security fix**: Authenticated Stored XSS (CVE-2025-9500).
 Thanks to Muhammad Yudha and the Wordfence team for following responsible disclosure policies when reporting this issue!